 If you or your child has warts on the bottom of your feet, call our office for an appointment.
 We recommend that you don’t try to treat them with over-the-counter kits, which can be expensive, ineffective and can damage useful skin cells.

 When you come for your appointment, we’ll carefully evaluate your feet to make sure that you do have plantar warts.
-If there are only one or two small warts, we can usually remove them with a bit of scraping.
+If there are only one or two small warts, we can usually remove them with a bit of trimming.

-The scraping is done in the office and doesn’t hurt.
+The trimming is done in the office and doesn’t hurt.
 Sometimes it takes a few visits to get rid of plantar warts entirely, but it’s well worth the time to have clean and healthy feet.

 - Wear flip flops around the pool deck and in locker rooms and showers.